Les Tremayne: Personal life

 Tremayne was married four times.
-He did an afternoon talk show on WOR in 1949, The Tremaynes, with his second wife, Alice Reinhart, whom he married on 9 December 1945.
+He had an afternoon talk show on WOR in 1949, The Tremaynes, with his second wife, Alice Reinhart, whom he married on 9 December 1945.
 When Tremayne died in 2003, he was married to his fourth wife, Joan.

 Death

 On 19 December 2003, Tremayne died of heart failure at Saint John's Health Center in Santa Monica, California, at the age of 90.